Fool Moon (novel): Plot summary

 Tera frees Dresden and tells him that MacFinn, her fiancé, is a loup-garou, the most dangerous type of werewolf.
 Unless MacFinn is placed within a containment circle before the next full moon, he will transform and kill again.
 Dresden was shot during his escape from police custody.
 Desperate, he calls his sometime-girlfriend Susan Rodriguez, a reporter, and gets her to come pick him up in exchange for an exclusive on the wolf murders.

 Ignoring Dresden's warnings, Murphy arrests and jails MacFinn in his human form.
 Dresden races to the station to get to MacFinn, but the moon rises, and MacFinn changes, slaughtering the suspects in the holding cells, the desk sergeant, and Murphy's staff, including her partner on the force.
 Dresden drives off MacFinn and goes in search of Marcone.
 While searching for MacFinn, Dresden is attacked by the Streetwolves.
 They are interrupted by the FBI agents, and Dresden captures one, learning that the four are hexenwolves.
 Considering Marcone and his associates to be immune from conventional justice, they are using talismans to transform into wolves and have planned to let the Streetwolves kill Harry while framing them for the other murders, and while using MacFinn to kill Marcone.
 The agents had sabotaged MacFinn's circle so that the White Council would suspect him as the murderer.

 At moonrise, Dresden, Susan, Tera and her pack drive to Marcone's estate to save him from MacFinn.
-Dresden and his allies are captured by the FBI hexenwolves, now using their framing of various parties to get closer to Marcone, and are thrown into a pit Marcone had prepared to capture the transformed MacFinn, but Marcone, thrown in the bit with them, works together with Dresden to free them.
+Dresden and his allies are captured by the FBI hexenwolves, now using their framing of various parties to get closer to Marcone, and are thrown into a pit Marcone had prepared to capture the transformed MacFinn, but Marcone, thrown in the pit with them, works together with Dresden to free them.
 Three of the hexenwolves kill each other, and Murphy kills the fourth as Dresden kills MacFinn.
 Dresden and Murphy burn the agents' talismans, Susan evacuates the Alphas, and the Chicago police arrest Marcone on general principle, though Dresden predicts that no charges will be filed.
 Tera, heavily implied to be a wolf that can change into a human, easily accepts that MacFinn had to be killed before he could cause more deaths, and returns to her family in the Northwest.